Sierra-Alpha/desert/docs/project-report.md

  - **Package installs and multiple threads**
-   One of the things for installing new Linux systems is the time it takes to install all the packages, I experimented with running these in parralell unsuccessfully.
+   One of the things for installing new Linux systems is the time it takes to install all the packages, I experimented with running these in parallel unsuccessfully.

    **Solution**
-   The way the package manager locks resources is not easily polled, the lock file always exists so it's not enough to simply check if the file exists or not, because of this trying to tweak the package manager to run on multiple threads was unsuccessfull, packages exist that do this and could be a candidate for the future but for now I set the package install scripts to grab the IO semaphore in wkahiki so that they can only run as a single thread.
+   The way the package manager locks resources is not easily polled, the lock file always exists so it's not enough to simply check if the file exists or not, because of this trying to tweak the package manager to run on multiple threads was unsuccessful, packages exist that do this and could be a candidate for the future but for now I set the package install scripts to grab the IO semaphore in wakahiki so that they can only run as a single thread.

  - **IO and blocking**
-   Because I wanrted the installs to happen as fast as possible and IO slows down programs I wanted subporcesses that didin't need user input to run fully in the background and to only display their output once at the end of there runtime.
+   Because I wanted the installs to happen as fast as possible and IO slows down programs I wanted subprocesses that didn't need user input to run fully in the background, to only display their output once at the end of their runtime.
 The issue here was that some programs only required input if something went wrong, or to confirm an overwriting action in the second run.
-   The issue here is that if a program in the background reuests IO and isn't connected to a TTY it will suspend the program, this allows the user to manually set the suspended program to run in the foreground in order to interact with it.
+   If a program in the background requests IO and isn't connected to a TTY it will suspend the program, this requires the user to manually set the suspended program to run in the foreground in order to interact with it.

    **Solution**
-   The solution here was to determine which subprocessess needed IO even if only on program errors and to set them with prompt=true in the config so that they would grab the IO semaphore and run attached to the TTY.
+   The solution here was to determine which subprocesses needed IO even if only when a script errors and to set them with prompt=true in the config so that they would grab the IO semaphore and run attached to the TTY.

  - **Private repos**
-   Initially I had matapihi and wakhiki as private GH repos and I wanted to clone the repos at runtime so that I could develop on them immediatly when launching into a container during the dev process.
+   Initially I had matapihi and wakahiki as private GH repos and I wanted to clone the repos at runtime so that I could develop on them immediately when launching into a container during the dev process.
 I would be prompted for a username and password each time for each private repo